TufvaLinde/tufvalinde.github.io/_notes/kindoffunnypoem.md

 ---
-title: "a kind of funny poem if you get it"
+title: "a kind of funny poem"
 tags: [poetry]
 ---